George Edwards (American football)

-George Edwards (born January 16, 1967) is an American football coach who is the defensive pass game coordinator for the Tampa Bay Buccaneers of the National Football League (NFL).
+George Edwards (born January 16, 1967) is an American professional football coach who is the defensive pass game coordinator for the Tampa Bay Buccaneers of the National Football League (NFL).
 He has previously served as a defensive coordinator for the Buffalo Bills, Washington Redskins and Minnesota Vikings.

 Playing career

 Edwards attended Duke University, where he was a four-year letterman for Duke Blue Devils football team.
 He was a two-year special teams captain and an honorable mention All-Atlantic Coast Conference (ACC) selection at linebacker in 1989.

 Coaching career

 College

 Edwards' first coaching job came at Florida, where he was an assistant in 1991.
 He also held assistant jobs at Appalachian State (1992–1995), Duke (1996) and Georgia (1997).
 At Georgia in 1997, Edwards tutored Richard Seymour and Marcus Stroud, who were both selected in the first round of the 2001 NFL draft.

 Dallas Cowboys

 Edwards held the position of linebackers coach for the Dallas Cowboys from 1998 to 2001.
 Linebacker Dexter Coakley was selected to two Pro Bowls under Edwards tutelage and led the team in tackles all four seasons in that span.